semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

   - What is an ORCID id?
   - Features
   - Demonstration
-- 2nd part:
+- 2nd part :computer: :
-  - Register for an ORCID :computer:
+  - Register for an ORCID
-  - Extend your ORCID record :computer:
+  - Extend your ORCID record

 ### Motivation